najmihusni/EDA_Titanic/README.md

 ## Contents

-- `Titanic_EDA.ipynb`: Jupyter notebook containing the complete analysis and visualizations.
+- `EDA(Titanic).ipynb`: Jupyter notebook containing the complete analysis and visualizations.
 - `README.md`: This file providing an overview of the project.

 ## Key Insights